basecamp/kamal-site/docs/configuration/proxy.md

 Kamal uses [kamal-proxy](https://github.com/basecamp/kamal-proxy) to provide gapless deployments.
 It runs on ports 80 and 443 and forwards requests to the application container.

 The proxy is configured in the root configuration under `proxy`.
-These are options that are set when deploying the application, not when booting the proxy
+These are options that are set when deploying the application, not when booting the proxy.

-They are application specific, so are not shared when multiple applications run on the same proxy.
+They are application-specific, so they are not shared when multiple applications run on the same proxy.

-The proxy is enabled by default on the primary role, but can be disabled by setting `proxy: false`.
+The proxy is enabled by default on the primary role but can be disabled by setting `proxy: false`.

-It is disabled by default on all other roles, but can be enabled by setting `proxy: true`, or providing a proxy configuration.
+It is disabled by default on all other roles but can be enabled by setting `proxy: true` or providing a proxy configuration.

 ```yaml
 proxy: